Electronic resonances in expanding non-neutral ultracold plasma

+Numerical solution of equations (\ref{A7}) with dielectric permittivity (\ref{eq_Diel_Pim}) show that in the presence of friction, the spectrum remains discrete, but with a finite number of eigen frequencies, limited by the minimal frequency $\sim \omega_0$.
+Figure \ref{fig_5} shows the dependence of heat release $Q$ on $\omega / \omega_p(0)$ at $\nu=0.4\omega_p(0)$ and $\omega_0 = 0.5\omega_p(0)$ (\ref{fig_5a}) and $\omega_0=0.8\omega_p(0)$ (\ref{fig_5b}) with all eigen frequencies.

-The minimum value of the resonant frequency is close to the value $\omega = \omega_0$.
-It follows from the above expression for the frequency $\omega_0$ that its time dependence is determined by the relation $\omega_0\sim \Delta N^{1/2}\sigma^{-3/2}$ .
-A similar time dependence of the resonant frequency was observed in experiments \cite{kulin2000plasma}.
-In the steady expansion mode, where the value of $\Delta N$ and the plasma expansion velocity reach their stationary values $(\sigma \sim t)$, the following relation is valid for the time dependence of the frequency $\omega_0$: $\omega_0\sim t^{-3/2}$.
+The minimum of the resonant frequency is close to $\omega = \omega_0$.
+It follows from the above-said expression for the frequency $\omega_0$ that its time dependence is determined by the following relation: $\omega_0 \sim \sqrt{\Delta N / \sigma(t)^3}$.
+A similar time dependence of the resonant frequency was observed in experiments \cite{twedt2012electronic}.
+In the stationary expansion mode, where $\Delta N$ and the plasma expansion velocity reach stationary values $(\sigma(t) \sim t)$, the following relation is valid for time dependence of the frequency $\omega_0$: $\omega_0 \sim t^{-3/2}$.